wp-plugins/wp-athletics/readme.txt

 <li>View individual or club-wide statistics including visual charts</li>
 <li>View overall club records</li>
 <li>View recent results</li>
+<li>Event Manager, plan future races and see who else is going</li>
 </ul>

 On top of this, there are a selection of administrator tools making your job easier to manage and control the data:
 <ul>
+<li>Create and edit athletes and their results</li>
 <li>Easily manage the event categories, age categories, results and events</li>
 <li>Manually enter a list of results for a race (and easily add new athletes to the system if they are not registered)</li>
 <li>Embed an interactive table of results into a new post using a simple shortcode, e.g. [wpa-event id=505]</li>
 <li>Generate a customised printable rankings list for your dressing room (e.g top 5k female runners in 2012)</li>
 <li>View a log of plugin activity</li>
-<li>All the pages (manage results, recent result and records) are automatically generated and ready to use out of the box</li>
+<li>All the pages (manage results, events, recent result and records) are automatically generated and ready to use out of the box</li>
 <li>A recent results widget to display the last 5 (customisable) results based on event date</li>
+<li>An upcoming events widget to display the next 5 events in the calendar</li>
 <li>Event merger (say a user has created an event that already exists while logging a new result, you can easily merge the two events using this tool)</li>
 </ul>